ComparisonMarch 21, 2026|12 min read

 Choose BrightLocal if:

-All three tools use Google UULE parameters under the hood, which means the underlying data source is the same.
-The differences are in how that data is collected, priced, visualized, and made available for downstream workflows.
+Geogrid and Local Falcon both use Google UULE parameters under the hood, which means the underlying data source is the same.
+BrightLocal uses IP proxy-based geolocation, a different methodology.
+The real differences across all three are in how that data is collected, priced, how fast results arrive, and how the data is made available for downstream agency workflows.

 See for yourself